In today’s interview, I get to speak with biochemical engineer, Ivor Cummins, also known as the Fat Emperor.

 Each year seemingly healthy people, with no known risk factors die prematurely of heart attacks.
 Routinely preformed CV risk tests can often come back clear and there can be no prior warning until it’s too late.

-Today we get a chance to talk about The Coronary Artery Calcification (CAC) scan; a cardiovascular diagnostic test that can diagnose the level of heart disease present directly and empower people who are high at risk to take action to stop disease progression.
+We get a chance to talk about The Coronary Artery Calcification (CAC) scan; a cardiovascular diagnostic test that can diagnose the level of heart disease present directly and empower people who are high at risk to take action to stop disease progression.

 I really enjoyed this interview with Ivor who shared some invaluable information that not many people may be aware of.
 He explains why commonly used heart attack risk testing often misses heart problems.

 Special thanks to Ivor for joining me on the show.
-Enjoy the episode!